umarhassan-mitodl/res.8-010-summer-2018/content/pages/syllabus.md

 ### Evaluation

-There are no formal grades in [MITES](https://oeop.mit.edu/programs/mites/program-details), but you will receive numerical grades on your assignments and exams so that you (and I) can track your progress.
+There are no formal grades in {{% resource_link "993ecf41-1224-4baa-9be2-f67a9499d5d9" "MITES" %}}, but you will receive numerical grades on your assignments and exams so that you (and I) can track your progress.
 Overall don’t stress too much about the absolute value of these grades over the course of the program.
 What is more important is consistently showing up in class, recitation, and office hours, and working to complete all assignments.